-During the module, we deal with issues that are present in everyday news: anti-competitive practices, the effect of market power on consumer welfare and the incentives for product innovation, and private and public effects of mergers.
-You have the opportunity to discuss and understand many of these topics in a deeper and more economically informed way.
+The module is designed for students who have taken intermediate microeconomics and addresses issues that are present in everyday news: anti-competitive practices, the effect of market power on consumer welfare, incentives for product innovation, and the private and public effects of mergers.

 Method of assessment

-Daniel Richards, George Norman, Lynne Pepall, Industrial Organization: Contemporary Theory and Empirical Applications (4th ed rev), Blackwell Publishing, 2008
+Richards, D., Norman, G. and L. Pepall (2008), Industrial Organization: Contemporary Theory and Empirical Applications (4th ed.), Blackwell Publishing.

 By the end of this module you will be able to:

-explain how firms decisions regarding price, advertising and R&D can be modelled and evaluate the impact of those decisions on the structure and performance of markets
+* explain how firms decisions regarding price, advertising and R&D, etc. can be modelled and evaluate the impact of those decisions on the structure and performance of markets.

-understand and apply the basic concepts of game theory to the analysis of firms strategic behaviour
+* understand and apply concepts of game theory to the analysis of firm's strategic behaviour.

-identify the implications of the theory for the design and implementation of industrial policy and to critically evaluate the application of industrial policies in the UK and other countries
+* identify and critically evaluate the implications of economic theory for the design, implementation and evaluation of industrial policies in the UK and other countries.

 Credit level 6.
 Higher level module usually taken in Stage 3 of an undergraduate degree.